sap-linuxlab/sap-linuxlab.github.io/docs/contribute/contribute_01_guidelines.md

 Don’t:

-- Commit directly to the master branch
+- Commit directly to the master(main) branch
 - Merge pull requests you have authored
 - Break existing functionality
 - Ignore requests for assistance